tideways/profiler/README.md

 PHP Client Library for [Tideways PHP Profiler](https://tideways.io) platform.

-See more information in the [documentation](https://tideways.io/profiler/docs).

-Not using Tideways product and looking for a modern XHProf compatible Profiler?
+Not using Tideways as a service and looking for a modern XHProf compatible Profiler?
 See [Tideways PHP Extension](https://github.com/tideways/php-profiler-extension).

 This repository only contains a snapshotted, compiled version of the PHP code base.

+You can use it as a composer package, if you are using Tideways with HHVM, but otherwise it is not needed to interact with this repository/package.
+For PHP this source code is embedded into the DEB, RPM or Tarball downloads.

 ## License (Apache2)